-The President's memorandum reinforces many of California's current ocean and coastal initiatives - a majority of which are in partnership with federal agencies.
+President Obama's June 12, 2009 memorandum that called for the creation of a national ocean policy reinforces many of California's current ocean and coastal initiatives - a majority of which are being completed in partnership with federal agencies.
 Our oceans and coasts have significantly benefited from these productive state-federal partnerships.
-We look forward to enhancing existing partnerships and developing new opportunities to advance our shared interests in protecting and managing ocean and coastal resources.
+California and the Ocean Protection Council look forward to enhancing existing partnerships and developing new opportunities to advance our shared interests in protecting and managing ocean and coastal resources.
 Given California's consistent and pioneering record of coastal and ocean stewardship, we would be happy to assist you as you develop this plan to address issues at the national, regional, state, and local levels.